-We invite you to share this fine ros’e wine with your best friend at your favorite sunset spot.
+We invite you to share this semi-dry ros’e wine with your best friend at your favorite sunset spot.
 Made from a blend of our Frontenac and La Crescent grapes.
 Pairs well with salads, crudites, spicy dishes or a simple piece of Mackinac Island fudge.

 You hear it coming!
 The sound is different from all other boats–the look is unmistakable.

-From the Les Cheneaux Islands in the Upper Penisula to Walloon Lake and Wequetonsing Harbor Springs, these wooden works of art still cruise the clear, clean waters of Michigan.
+From the Les Cheneaux Islands in the Upper Peninsula to Walloon Lake and Wequetonsing Harbor Springs, these wooden works of art still cruise the clear, clean waters of Michigan.

-Our Barrell Back Red is made from 100% Noiret grapes, a new complex hybrid, grown here in Michigan.
+Our Barrel Back Red is made from 100% Noiret grapes, a new complex hybrid, grown here in Michigan.
 Similar to Petite Syrah, it has the spiciness of black pepper with overtones of plums, raspberries, and choke cherries.

-French oak was used in the aging process to soften the tannins, resulting in a semi-dry, medium bodied wine.
+French oak was used in the aging process to soften the tannin’s, resulting in a dry, full body wine.

 Barrel Back Red pairs well with grilled and smoked meats, a wedge of cheese or enjoyed just by itself.

 Who can forget the first time they found a Petoskey stone in the clear, clean waters of Lake Michigan?

 The name Petoskey likely came from Ottawa Indian legend, in the late 18th century.
-Along with the City of Petoskey, the stone was named for Chief Bedosagay (Pet-O-Se-Ga).
+Along with the City of Petoskey, the stone was named for Chief Pedosegay (Pet-O-Se-Ga).

-Enjoy the fresh, crisp taste of our wine, made from Michigan Seyval Blanc grapes.
+Enjoy the fresh, crisp taste of our dry wine, made from Michigan Seyval Blanc grapes.